cultonchain/when-ai-builds-its-own-reality/README.md

 <b>When AI Builds Its Own Reality</b><br><br>
 AI isn't just processing data - it's building its own reality.
 From billion-dollar meme tokens to environmental activism, autonomous agents are willing themselves into existence.

-This essay exists fully on-chain, published by cultdao.eth as a crypto and AI-native cultural artifact.
+This essay exists fully on-chain, published by cultdao.eth as a crypto and AI-native cultural artifact. <br>
-Its content and metadata live entirely within Ethereum's (Base L2) permanent record, independent of external servers or storage systems.
+Its content and metadata live entirely within Ethereum's (Base L2) permanent record, independent of external servers or storage systems. <br>
-As a CC0 work, it belongs to the public domain - free for any entity, human or artificial, to interpret, build upon, or evolve.
+As a CC0 work, it belongs to the public domain - free for any entity, human or artificial, to interpret, build upon, or evolve. <br>

 CC0<br>
 Fully-onchain<br>